sunniesnow/sscharter/tutorial/tutorial.md

 You can edit `Rakefile` to make `rake serve` use that port.

 > [!TIP]
-> It is already convenient that Sunniesnow automatically reloads the level file for you.
-> However, you may also want it to restart the level for you, too.
-> To do this, use
->
-> ```shell
-> bundle exec sscharter serve --live-restart
-> ```
->
-> You can edit `Rakefile` to make `rake serve` use that option.
->
-> However, if you do not even want the live reload feature,
+> If you do not even want the live reload feature,
 > you can turn it off by using
 >
 > ```shell